britneyb55/Mental_health_data/README.md

 2. What are the top three mental health disorders with the highest prevalence in the population, and what are the corresponding percentages?

-3.Create a bar graph of the top three mental health disorder.
+3. Create a bar graph of the top three mental health disorder.

 4. What is the most prevalent mental health disorder, and what percentage of the total does it represent?